facuperezm/website/README.md

 2. Install dependencies with `pnpm install`
 3. Create a `.env` file based on `.env.example`
 4. Run the development server with `pnpm run dev`

-## License

-MIT License - feel free to use this code for your own portfolio!

 ## Contact